 Aly Raisman sues US Olympic Committee, USA Gymnastics over Larry Nassar abuse

-Olympic gold medal-winning gymnast Aly Raisman is taking a stand and suing the embattled U.S. Olympic Committee [USOC] and USA Gymnastics asking the federations to get serious about taking a long hard look into how disgraced doctor Larry Nassar's abusive conduct was allowed to run unchecked for so long.
+Olympic gold medal-winning gymnast Aly Raisman is taking a stand and suing the embattled U.S. Olympic Committee [USOC] and USA Gymnastics, calling for the federations to look into how disgraced doctor Larry Nassar's sexually abusive conduct was allowed to go unchecked for so long.

 The suit filed Wednesday in California claims the federations "knew or should have known" of Nassar’s sexual abuse.
 Raisman, 23, is one of Nassar’s numerous victims.